kawaiian/multivagrant/README.md

 # multivagrant
 Vagrant template of a 3-node VM cluster.

-The goal is provide a basic Vagrantfile that provisions three machines with a commaon hosts file for interconnectivity.
+The goal is provide a basic Vagrantfile that provisions three machines with a common `hosts` file for out-of-the-box DNS name-based interconnectivity.

 ### Use